Juan Pablo Úbeda

-Juan Pablo Úbeda Pesce (born July 31, 1980) is a Chilean former footballer who played as a striker.
+Juan Pablo Úbeda Pesce (born July 31, 1980) is a Chilean former professional footballer who played as a forward.

 International career

 Úbeda played for Chile at the 1997 FIFA U-17 World Championship in Egypt.
 Previously, he took part in the South American Championship.

 Personal life

 As a football player, 'Ubeda was nicknamed Spiderman due to the fact that he used to put on a mask of this superhero to celebrate his goals.

-Following his retirement from football, he has developed a professional career in car racing.
+Following his retirement from football, he developed a professional career in car racing.
 Through his maternal line, he has inherited this passion since his mother, Josefina Pesce, was a car racing champion and his uncle, Lino Pesce, was a F3 race driver who competed at the Autódromo Las Vizcachas in Santiago, Chile.

+In 2013, Úbeda took part in the second season of the Chilean reality show Mundos Opuestos (Opposite Worlds).